alinali87/great-reading/README.md

 # GreatReading

-An English language learning reading application that helps you focus on reading with built-in timers, personal dictionary, and progress tracking.
+An app for focused reading that will help you read great books, even when it feels hard.

 ## Features